delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 <a name="sequential-search"></a>
-# Seqeuntial search & Searching
+# Sequential search & Searching

 Let's say you have an array of items [1, 3, 7, 4, 9] and you want to find the number 4.
 You just look at it, and you see it.
 What's so hard about that?
-Well a computer doesn't have super cool abillities like us just to "see" things.
+Well a computer doesn't have super cool abilities like us just to "see" things.
 It has to go through the list in order to "see" the number.
 There are many algorithms that allow a computer to search lists / arrays.
 One of them is sequential search.

 A sequential search would calculate it like so: